 It used to be “You are what you eat,” but nowadays it’s more like “You are what you own.”
 As a culture we are overwhelmed with messages telling us that we are defined by our stuff.
 And, while in our hearts we know it’s not true, we still find ourselves lingering over the seasonal catalogs that fill our mailboxes or the latest Cyber Monday deals online.
 As we head into the Thanksgiving and Christmas seasons, let’s turn our focus to desiring more of Christ.
 Not more stuff.

-Everybody comes to Church with questions, but how often do you get to ask them?
-In this series, you pick the subject and we respond.
-Based on your input from our Easter survey, our Chesapeake Teaching Team will preach to answer questions because you asked.
-This is a great series to invite your friends to Church!
+Every week we’re challenged with questions from the pulpit.
+But we know that you often come to church with questions of your own.
+Well, now you get to ask them!
+For the next weeks, you pick the subject and we respond.
+Based on your input from our surveys, your Chesapeake Teaching Team will answer your toughest questions – because we know you have ‘em!
+What a great time to invite your friends to church!

 There are many reasons to do missions: to spread the Gospel, to provide humanitarian aid to the less fortunate among us or even just to increase our gratitude for what we have in our lives.
 At Chesapeake all these reasons matter – but we have one more – to see people as God sees people.
 When we see people as God sees people, we come to a deeper appreciation of how all people do matter – regardless of where they are.